In This Article

 People often wonder what the difference is between dental crowns and dental fillings.
-They also wonder which among them is highly recommended choice.
-When tooth restoration is required, there are different types of dental procedures that can be applied to restore both the appearance and the function of the teeth.
+They also wonder which among them is a highly recommended choice.
+When tooth restoration is required, different types of dental procedures can be applied to restore both the appearance and the function of the teeth.
 Some of these options include dental filling, dental crown, veneer, dental implant, bonding, and dental bridges.
 Several factors determine the type of teeth restoration process that will be best for each patient.
-Some of these factors include the budget, severity of the tooth decay, result that is desired or expected and overall health of the patient.
-It is best you consult your dentist near me so that the appropriate treatment method would be recommended for your dental ailment.
+Some of these factors include the budget, severity of the tooth decay, a result that is desired or expected, and the overall health of the patient.
+You should consult your dentist near me so that the appropriate treatment method would be recommended for your dental ailment.

 Dental fillings are not as expensive as dental crowns so if your budget is limited, you might want to go for it.
 However, if your dental issue is a complicated one, and you are desirous of something that would last a long time, then you should probably stick with dental crowns although it is a bit expensive.

 The first thing you and your doctor should consider is how serious the dental issue is.
 For instance, minor dental damage requires dental fillings, while major one will need a crown.